appdev-lessons/deploying-to-render/content.md

 #### `render.yaml`` file

-Create a new file named `render.yaml` in your project root directory and replace `MYAPPNAME` with your application's name.
+Create a new file named `render.yaml` in your project root directory and replace `MYAPPNAME` with your application's name (e.g. `hello-world` or something else; only use letters and dashes in the name, no spaces).

 ```yaml
 services: